AlbertoJL3/note-taker-app/README.md

 * Navigate to [Note-Taker-App](https://albertojl3.github.io/Note-Taker-App/) to view the web page
 * [Note-Taker-App](https://github.com/AlbertoJL3/note-taker-app) in GitHub.

+You can clone down the repo and run it locally by opening the directory and doing "npm start" and you'll be able to find it in [Local Host](http://localhost:3001)!

 ## References
 3. [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).